This post may contain affiliate links. For more information, please see our affiliate policy.

 - A single malt Scotch: Perfect for sipping or celebrations.

 - Mezcal: Distilled from wild agave, Mexico’s popular export is a fun addition if you’re a tequila lover.

 - St. Germain Elderflower Liqueur: A gorgeous liqueur made from French elderflowers; very popular in modern cocktails.

 - Kahlùa Coffee Liqueur: Delicious on the rocks or with vodka and a splash of cream for a White Russian.

-- Chambord: A luscious French raspberry liqueur that is juicy and sweet.
+- Chambord: A French black raspberry liqueur that is juicy and sweet.
 A splash of Chambord is a great alternative to cranberry juice in a Cosmo.

 - Drink what you like: If you plan on entertaining, start with the basics so you’re prepared to make a little bit of everything.
-Otherwise, if it’s just you and a partner, it’s okay to build your bar around what you like to drink.
-You can definitely go bourbon-heavy if that’s what you’re into.
-Or focus on sweeter after-dinner drinks to sip by a roaring fire.
-Or build up an impressive collection of tequila and mezcal.
-This is your bar, so there aren’t really any rules.
+If not, it’s okay to build your bar around what you like to drink.

 - Start small: No need to go all-out immediately.
 A home bar can be a considerable investment, so treat it like a collection, buying a bottle or two at a time.

 - Pay attention to drink menus: Next time you’re out for a happy hour, take note of that amazing drink you ordered and buy the ingredients for your bar.
 Ask the bartender; chances are they’ll be more than happy to tell you.